 Interest-only retirement is a good starting point for calculating your retirement goals and needs.
 We’ll show you how to do the math for yourself.
 But you probably don’t want to plan on living off just the interest.
 We’ll explain why and suggest other ways of living off your savings.

 To reverse engineer the size of your nest egg, start by deciding how much income you think you’ll need.
 Many people expect their expenses to drop when they retire, since they won’t have to commute, buy lunch for the office, pay for regular dry cleaning, etc. But other costs, like travel and entertainment, can offset the savings.
 So as a general rule, experts recommend counting on needing 70% to 90% of your current expenses.

 Next, you will have to choose an interest rate.
 Banks have paid under 1% in recent years, while they used to pay in the high single digits in the early 1990s.
 If you want to be conservative, you could go with 1% to 3%.
 If you are feeling more optimistic, you could choose 6% to 8%.

 Now, take your expected annual income and divide it by the interest rate.
-For example, if you think you’ll need $60,000 a year (or $5,000 monthly) and chose an optimistic 6%, you would divide 60,000 by .06.
+For example, if you think you’ll need $60,000 a year (or $5,000 monthly) and choose an optimistic 6%, you would divide 60,000 by .06.
 The result is your savings goal.
 In this case: $1 million.

 For a more conservative estimate, though, divide 60,000 by 3%.
 That gives you a savings goal of $2 million.
 If you use a more conservative interest rate of 1% (most savings accounts fall short of the 1% interest rate these days), you would need $6 million to earn $60,000 a year in interest.